Alfonso XII: The Republic

 After the revolution, the Cortes decided to set up a new dynasty on the throne.
 Prince Amadeo of Savoy, the younger son of King Victor Emmanuel II of Italy and a distant cousin of Alfonso by common descent from Charles III, was recognized as King of Spain in November 1870.
 During a tumultuous reign, Amadeo was targeted by assassination attempts and struggled with opposition from both Carlists and republicans while his own faction split.
 After the Carlists revolted and the Third Carlist War broke out, he abdicated and returned to Italy in early 1873.

 Following Amadeo's abandonment, the First Spanish Republic was established, including the territories of Cuba, Puerto Rico and the Pacific Archipelagos.
 The first act of President Estanislao Figueras was to extend the abolition of slavery to Puerto Rico; Cuban slaves would have to wait until 1889.
 The republicans were not in agreement either, and they had to contend with a war in Cuba and Muslim uprisings in Spanish Morocco.
 In the midst of these crises, the Carlist War continued and the Carlist party made itself strong in areas with claims over their national and institutional specificity such as Catalonia and the Basque Country.
 This unrest led to the creation of a group in favour of the Bourbon Restoration, led by the moderate conservative Antonio Cánovas del Castillo.

 Alfonso was well-educated and cultured, especially compared to his mother.
 His tutors took great care to have him educated in good schools and to familiarize him with different cultures, languages and government models throughout Europe.
 During the Franco-Prussian War, Alfonso relocated from Paris to Geneva with his family, and then continued his studies at the Theresianum in Vienna in 1872.
 Cánovas began to take responsibility for Alfonso's education with the goal of shaping him into the ideal king for the planned Bourbon Restoration, and next sent him to the Royal Military College, Sandhurst, in England.
 The training he received there was severe but more cosmopolitan than it would have been in Spain, given its atmosphere at the time.

 On 1 December 1874, Alfonso issued the Sandhurst Manifesto, where he set the ideological basis of the Bourbon Restoration.
 It was drafted in reply to a birthday greeting from his followers, a manifesto proclaiming himself the sole representative of the Spanish monarchy.
 At the end of 1874, Brigadier Martínez Campos, who had long been working more or less openly for the king, led some battalions of the central army to Sagunto, rallied the troops sent against him to his own flag, and entered Valencia in the king's name.
-Thereupon the President resigned, and his power was transferred to the king's plenipotentiary and adviser, Cánovas.
-With Cánovas disapproval (he detested the intervention of the military in politics), the 29 December 1875 pronunciamento of Gen. Martínez Campos in Sagunto ended the failed republic and meant the rise of the young Prince Alfonso.
+Thereupon the President resigned, and his power was transferred to the king's plenipotentiary and adviser, Cánovas, although Cánovas himself disapproved of the intervention of the military in politics.